ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/E-traits.md

 <br/>

 ### Iterator
-Yes!  we can create our own iterators and then we get all of those sweet methods for free!

-So lets implement an `Iterator` for a `Node`, but first, lets white board how to go about iterators
+An iterator isn't just something we interact with, its something we can also use!

+Lets talk about iterators (whiteboard)
+Lets implement an iterator for `Rectangle`

 <br/>
 <br/>